 In this article, I have tried to focus on some practical points for the everyday home owner with tips and suggestions for making lighting work in your home to its full potential.

-Well, it depends on where it is being hung, but here are some general rules.
+Well, it depends on where you hang it, but here are some general rules.
 In a dining room with 8′ ceilings, most experts say that a chandelier should be hung so that the bottom of it is about 30″ above the table.
 For higher ceilings add 3″ to the height for every extra foot of ceiling height.

 In foyers, hang the chandelier so that the bottom is at least 7′ from the floor.
 If your ceiling is less than 7′, you do not have enough height to hang a chandelier in your foyer.
-If it has a very high ceiling, choose a larger chandelier and hang it so that two-thirds of the height of the room is below the chandelier.
+For a very high ceiling, choose a larger chandelier and hang it so that two-thirds of the height of the room is below the chandelier.

-If a ceiling is two stories tall, the foyer chandelier should be composed of two or three tiers in order to provide the best visual results.
+When a ceiling is two stories tall, use a foyer chandelier that is composed of two or three tiers for the best visual results.
 It also makes sense that the higher the ceiling the taller the foyer chandelier should be (it will look more balanced).
 For every foot of foyer height, allow 2 to 3 inches of fixture height.
 For a foyer with a 10-foot-high ceiling, that means choosing a chandelier of between 20 and 30 inches in height.
 If you have a high window in your foyer, you may want to take advantage of it and place the chandelier so that it can be seen from the outside.

-Lighting experts also offer a formula to calculate electrical wattage adequate to light your foyer space: Multiply room length by width by 1.5.
+Lighting experts also offer the following formula to calculate electrical wattage adequate to light your foyer space.
+Multiply room length by width by 1.5.
 Accordingly, a room measuring 8 feet by 10 feet would require 120 watts of light (8 x 10 = 80, and 80 x 1.5 = 120).